 Jerome Groopman, in his book, “How Doctors Think” says that it is widely understood by Doctors that the best source of understanding of a patient’s ailments is, of course, the patient.
 Over the course of a five to ten-minute consultation, the Doctor will find out many aspects of the ailment, sufficient for him to offer a reliable diagnosis.
 However, on average the time taken from when the patient starts speaking to when the Doctor interrupts with his opinion is 18 seconds.

 This could also apply to leaders, managers or in fact to any of our relationships with friends, partners and our children.

-So how about you, are you an 18 second manager, partner or parent?
+So how about you, are you an 18-second leader, manager, partner, brother, sister or parent?